 Step 1: Inspect the box and the machine for damage

-- Inspect the machine for damage.
-If you find any damage, please contact us immediately.
+- Before turning on the machine, inspect for damage that may have occurred during shipping.
+If you notice any damage, contact us immediately.

 Step 2: Water Quality and Your Machine